qyzqyz1/Data-Science-Portfolio/README.md

 ### Data Analysis and Visualisation
 - #### Python
-	- [Capstone Project - City of Kelowna: Culture Analysis](https://github.com/vaghulb1992/kelowna_culture_analysis): Implemented machine learning models and visualizations to analyze and discover trends and patterns in data obtained by the City of Kelowna (municipal government) on how the community, organizations and various other stakeholders feel about the cultural facet of Kelowna.
-A Dash dashboard to analyze the cultural makeup of the city of Kelowna can be viewed here: https://kelownaculture.herokuapp.com/
+	- [Capstone Project - City of Kelowna: Culture Analysis](https://github.com/vaghulb1992/kelowna_culture_analysis): Implemented machine learning models and visualizations to analyze and discover trends and patterns in survey data obtained by the City of Kelowna (municipal government).
+A **Dash dashboard** to analyze the city's cultural makeup can be viewed here: https://kelownaculture.herokuapp.com/

 	- [Vancouver Crime Data Analysis (Dash)](https://github.com/qyzqyz1/Data-Science-Portfolio/tree/master/Python%20Projects/Python%20-%20Data%20Analysis%20and%20Visualization/Vancouver%20Crime%20Analysis%20(Dash)): Developed a web-based user-interactive dashboard using Plotly Dash showing the crime patterns in terms of geo-location and time.
 The **Dash dashboard** can be viewed here: https://vancouver-crime-dashboard-app.herokuapp.com/.